haydendonald/blackmagic-atem-nodered/README.md

 ## Currently in testing
 Please report any bugs that you may find.
 We will be using this in a automation system however won't be using all the functionality so tell me if you find any issues :) Below is some known issues.

-- When connecting the user can still ask for inputs and this will return empty
-- Handlle disconnections more obviously on the node side
+- Handlle disconnections more obviously on the node side [Minor]
-- Handle when the atem is full of clients
+- Handle when the atem is full of clients [Minor]
 - The longName and shortName fields of the inputs show garbage.
 This is because there needs to be a check to find the end of the string [Minor]
+- Check if the output type works correctly [Minor]

 ## Supported commands
 - Aux Source